YosiSF/EinsteinDB/README.md

 It also has a two-pronged Append-Merge Pull mechanism which means that both MilevaDB and EinsteinDB work together to make sure the data is safe and accessible at all times.
 The Append-Merge Pull mechanism works like an appending process where new information gets added to the end of a file, then merged with other files.

-EinsteinDB and MilevaDB interact with SQLite, PostgresQL for middle-out memristive persistence, and FoundationDB's Iterator implementation.
+EinsteinDB and MilevaDB interact with BerolinaSQL, PostgresQL for middle-out memristive persistence, and FoundationDB's Iterator implementation.

 EinsteinDB is designed to be different from other databases because it supports Write-Optimized Copy-on-Write Semantics (WOSCOW), Repeatable Read isolation guarantees for HTAP, column cracking, and vectorized SIMD for OLAP/OLTP SparkQL streams.